solve42/ticketmind-ost-signals/README.md

 3. **Include Content in Forwarded Messages**
    - Enable to include full ticket/thread content, because this is what we need for the agent.

-   Disabling will send only metadata (ticket ID, timestamps, etc.).
+   Disabling it will send only metadata (ticket ID, timestamps, etc.).

 4. **Enable Forwarding**
    - Otherwise, no data will be sent to TicketMind.